jestjs/jest/docs/en/CLI.md

 ### `--cache`

 Whether to use the cache.
 Defaults to true.
 Disable the cache using `--no-cache`. *Note: the cache should only be disabled if you are experiencing caching related problems.
 On average, disabling the cache makes Jest at least two times slower.*

+### `--ci`

+When this option is provided, Jest will assume it is running in a CI environment.
+This changes the behavior when a new snapshot is encountered.
+Instead of the regular behavior of storing a new snapshot automatically, it will fail the test and require Jest to be run with `--updateSnapshot`.

 ### `--collectCoverageFrom=<glob>`